ostjen/playerdle/README.md

 # Playerdle

 A daily football player guessing game.
-Like wordle, but for guessing soccer players.
+Like wordle, but for soccer players.

 ## Features